vippsas/vipps-order-management-api/vipps-order-management-api.md

 In order to provide customers with more up to date information about their order, you can add a `Category` with a URL to the Vipps Transaction that can take the customer to a location on your website.
 Links are activated when a customer clicks the link in the transaction page in the Vipps App.
-The mobile device's standard web browser will open and the user is redirected to the link location.
-Below you can se an example of a Vipps transaction with the "Shipping information" `Category`.
+The mobile device's standard web browser will open and the user will be redirected to the link location.
+Below you can see an example of a Vipps transaction with the "Shipping information" `Category`.

 <p align="center">
   <img src="images/order-link-shipping-information.png" alt="Shipping information link" width="250">